-As a language which stretches back as far as the 6th century, Arabic is definitely one of the oldest, and most fascinating languages in the world.
+As a language that stretches back as far as the 6th century, Arabic is definitely one of the oldest, and most fascinating languages in the world.
 Proverbs were always an important part of Classical Arabic, Modern Arabic’s ancestor, and still hold sway in the language today.
 Furthermore, some of these proverbs and idioms have spread, and are a common part of many other languages around the world.
 Are you curious to know which of the idioms that you use in your day-to-day life have roots in Arabic?
 If so, read on to discover 10 popular Arabic proverbs – many of which have versions you might already be using!

 1. لا يلدغ المؤمن من جحر مرتين. (la yuldaġ il-mo’men min gohr marratein.)